 RELATED POST: Transportation in Vietnam

 If you’re here to work, then eventually you’ll get that first sweet paycheck.
 Before that happy day comes, you’ll want to set up a local bank account.

 Set Up a Bank Account in Vietnam

-If you will be working on a paid job, you can open a bank account to almost any bank in Vietnam.
-Present your work permit, business visa, job contract, apartment lease, copy of your passport, and a passport photo.
-The requirements may change from bank to bank.
+If you will be working on official job in Vietna, you can open a bank account at almost any bank in Vietnam.
+You’ll need to present your work permit, business visa, job contract, apartment lease, copy of your passport, and a passport photo.
+Here’s our guide to opening a bank account in Vietnam.

 Join Facebook Groups

 I know some people prefer not to use Facebook.
 However, Facebook groups are simply the best way to become connected in the expat community, find jobs and apartments, and of course to build your own new circle of friends.

 Keep in mind that there are a lot of rude expats in these groups, plus locals selling services.
 Here’s out list of the best Facebook groups about Vietnam.

 The first time trying to find familiar foods or household items you need in a new country can be intimidating.
 Often, having a fellow expat who has been there a whole already to show you the ropes is ideal.